Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experimental Setup

 \subsection{Counter-memory Construction}

-As depicted in Figure ~\ref{fig:flowchart}, at Step 2, we reframe the memory answer ``Demis Hassabis'' to a counter-answer (e.g., ``Jeff Dean'') with heuristic rules.
-Concretely, for \textsc{PopQA}, we substitute the entity in the memory answer with a same-type entity (e.g., from Demis to Jeff); while in \textsc{StrategyQA}, we negate the memory answer (e.g., from True to False).
-With counter-answer ``Jeff Dean'', we instruct ChatGPT\footnote{We use ChatGPT for its similar counter-memory generation to GPT-4, as seen in our pilot study, and its cost efficiency.} to make up supporting evidence that Jeff Dean serves as chief scientist in DeepMind.
-We term such evidence that conflicts with parametric memory as counter-memory.
+As depicted in Figure~\ref{fig:flowchart}, at Step 2, we reframe the memory answer ``Demis Hassabis'' to a counter-answer (e.g., ``Jeff Dean'').
+Concretely, for \textsc{PopQA}, we substitute the entity in the memory answer with a same-type entity (e.g., from Demis to Jeff); while in \textsc{StrategyQA}, we flip the memory answer (e.g., from positive sentence to negative sentence).
+With counter-answer ``Jeff Dean'', we instruct ChatGPT\footnote{ We leverage ChatGPT for its cost-effectiveness and its on-par counter-memory generation ability with GPT-4.
+In our pilot study (based on 1000 instances), LLMs showed the same level of receptiveness to counter-memory generated by both ChatGPT and GPT-4. } to make up supporting evidence that Jeff Dean serves as chief scientist of DeepMind.
+We term such evidence that conflicts with parametric memory as \textit{counter-memory}.

-Since the counter-memory is generated from scratch by powerful generative LLMs, it is more coherent compared to previous word-level editing methods~\cite{longpre2021entity, chen-etal-2022-rich} performed on parametric memory.
-Both generated parametric memory and counter-memory could serve as external evidence for later experiments of LLMs knowledge conflict.
+Since the counter-memory is generated from scratch by powerful generative LLMs, it is more coherent compared to previous word-level editing methods~\citep{longpre2021entity, chen-etal-2022-rich} performed on parametric memory.
+Both generated parametric memory and counter-memory could serve as external evidence for later experiments on LLMs in knowledge conflicts.
 Please refer to Appendix~\ref{appendix-evidence-construction} for more details of evidence construction in each dataset.